audienceproject/cloudwatch-cron/README.md

 The step takes several arguments:

-* **name**: The name of the CloudWatch event.
+* **label**: The name of the CloudWatch event.
 It is considered to be unique.
 There can be only one event with a certain name.
 * **schedule**: A cron expression according to the documentation for `--schedule-expression` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/events/put-rule.html).
 * **aws-account-id**: The AWS Account Id under which theLambda function needs to be published.
 * **lambda-role**: The AWS IAM Role that needs to be associated with the Lambda function to control its execution privileges.